 The saving grace of afternoon tea at Chapters was the desserts.
 They were bite sized, but there were so many of them!
 There were eclairs, vanilla slices, cheesecake, two profiteroles (one chocolate and one filled with berry cream) and much much more.
 The best dessert was a little black forest gateau, which was yummy.

-Were they all home cooked?
-Probably not, but they were still good.
+Were they home cooked?
+Of course they weren't, but they were still good.
 We couldn't finish them all, and the staff were happy to box up the leftovers.

-Would I go back for afternoon tea at Chapters?
-I'm not sure.
-It was pleasant enough, and the desserts were good, but I don't think it was worth the wait.
+Would I go back for afternoon tea at Chapters Hotel?
+Probably not.
+The sandwiches were okay and the desserts were nice, but I don't think it was worth the wait.

 Afternoon tea menu at Chapters

 - Cheese savoury

 - Tuna mayonnaise

 - Black forest gateau

 - Swiss roll

 - Vanilla slice